 A homeowner’s association (HOA) “is a governing body that oversees a residential community, or often a planned community.
 HOAs are run by the residents of a community through an elected board of directors.
 Typically, but not always, theHOA board members hire a third-party management company to oversee the day-to-day operations of the community.”

 The residents of the community fund the HOA through the payment of regular dues or HOA fees.
 Some HOAs collect dues monthly, and others use quarterly or annual assessments.
-So while an HOA can increase the value of your house in Cherokee County, it comes at a price – sometimes a pretty steep price.
+So while an HOA can increase the value of your house in Canton, it comes at a price – sometimes a pretty steep price.

 A common misconception about HOAs and their boards is that they just want to be petty tyrants, quashing fun and stifling creativity.
 But that’s really seldom the case.
 HOAs offer benefits by doing the following, all of which serve to increase your property value: